junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean focus on Cas, Cas wake up

 The dungeon door is already blasted open before he reaches it.
-The hidden gate that was disguised by a book shelf is now a big messy hole with rupturing wooden and metal edge poking out dangerous, like mouth of a monster, exactly like the kind of "Hell's Gate" old comics would draw from seventy years ago.
+The hidden gate that was disguised by a book shelf is now a big messy hole with rupturing wooden and metal edge poking out dangerously, like mouth of a monster, exactly like the kind of "Hell's Gate" old comics from seventy years ago used to draw.

 Holy mist is thin down here.
-Black smoke is still flying toward the opening, disappearing inside dungeon.
+Black smoke is still being led down here without knowing what's waiting for them at the journey's end.
+They fly through the opening to the dungeon and disappear for good.

 Dean hurries to it, but before he bursts all the way in, a cold sensation on his arm pulls him backward, stopping his steps.
-He halts abruptly, finding the misty shape of Bobby stands beside the wall, dragging him along.
-Bobby puts a finger to his lips, tilting his head toward dungeon in a cautious, meaningful nod.
+He halts abruptly, finding the misty shape of Bobby stands beside the wall, hinting him to come over.

-Dean edges to the opening carefully, managing not to step on any broken shatters, glancing inside.
+"Bobby," Dean breathes out, ducking to the side where Lucifer can't see them.
+"What are you doing here?"

+"What do you think?
+Watch the prisoner having the best feast in the world," Bobby scowls quietly.
+"He's like having the Michelin in there, damnit, even I'm feeling hungry now."

+Dean huffs a silent laugh.
+"That's the point."

+Bobby straightens his face, concerned.
+"But, I don't know, maybe we should do something to stop him from getting too strong?
+You got a plan B to have him in control?"

+"That's usually Sam's job."
+Dean admits.
+"If it doesn't work, we'll just... reason with him.
+Hope he'd listen."

+Bobby stares at him.
+"We're so doomed."

+"Yeah," Dean breaks into a humorless smile.
+"Story of our lives, right?"

+"Dean, I can't see you, but I know you're there."
+Lucifer makes a contented purring sound as he speaks.
+"Did you do all these for me, Dean?
+That's very nice of you."

+Dean meets Bobby's gaze with a small start.

+Bobby urges a quiet warning, "Don't let him get into your head!"

+Dean nods and steps into the dungeon.

-Inside, Lucifer is stretching comfortably, arms rising high above his head, yawning lazily as black smoke is continuously absorbed inside him.
-He stretches like a retired old man ready to have some morning exercise in the park, twisting and turning his jolts on the shoulders and knees, letting out sighs of content.
+Inside, Lucifer is stretching comfortably, arms rising high above his head, yawning lazily as black smoke is still continuously flying in.
+He opens his mouth, drinking them in almost in an elegant posture, then letting out sighs of content.
+He stretches like a retired old man ready to have some morning exercise in the park, twisting and turning his jolts on the shoulders and knees.
+With each gulp, his moves get more active and smooth.

-"Did you do all these, Dean?
-That's very nice of you," Lucifer says suddenly.
-"I can't see you, but you see, my little petty food has been reporting that you're standing right there."

-Dean has to step into the dungeon.

 The angel cuff is still locked on Lucifer's wrist, but the sigils on its side is burning now.
 Dean can see the orange light shivering in the carves lines.
 He throws a lighter at the holy oil circle they have drawn around the Devil, letting the circle of holy fire burn, just in case.
 He wishes quietly Sam could come back quickly.

-Lucifer grins widely.
-"What's the matter?
-Cat gets your tongue?"

 "How's the food?"
 Dean asks carelessly.
 "Tasty?
-To your liking?"
+Five stars?"

 Lucifer shrugs.
 "A bit too bitter, but it will do."
 He lights up his bloody red eyes as if just trying it out, then dims it back down.
 "Just need a little bit more."

 "All yours, every demon in the bunker, devour in."
 Dean gestures vaguely at outside.

 Lucifer narrows his eyes.
 "I know what you're doing, Dean.
-Taking me as a pest control, really?"
+Taking me for a pest control, really?"

 Dean shrugs nonchalantly.
 "You get a free meal, I get a clean house.
 Call it mutual benefit."

 Lucifer hums carelessly.
 "What if I want a bigger free meal?
 It's very tempting that you have all those ghosting friends wander around, you know?"

 "Out of the question, you hear me?"
 Dean snaps.
-"You touch them, we burn you alive, throw you back to Cage, anything."
+"You touch them, we burn your wings extra crispy, throw you back to the Cage, the whole set."

 Lucifer holds up two hands casually.
 "What if I say I take one of them, say, your least favorite one, that old drunken hunter, what's his name?
 Yeah right, you don't even know.
 What about I take him, and I heal your beloved angel?
 That's a good enough deal, isn't it?"